RECOMMENDATION

 Remove Odors

 Pets, kids, cooked food, a moist bathroom, smoking, your sink, trash and many other conditions can make your home smell.
 You are immune to your home's aromas, ask a friend or neighbor to get their opinion.
-Air out the entire house by opening the windows air fresheners or scented candles can trigger allergies, and you don’t want prospective buyers feeling itchy.
+Air out the entire house by opening the windows.
+Air fresheners or scented candles can trigger allergies, and you don’t want prospective buyers to have an allergic reaction.

 If you have pets, wash everything they touch.
 Consider hiring a professional.